ros2/ros2_documentation/source/Contributing/Build-Cop-and-Build-Farmer-Guide.rst

   * Rationale

-    * Anybody logging into the machine need to know that no one is working on it
+    * Anybody logging into the machine needs to know that no one is working on it
     * If the machine reboots the machine needs to be in an operational state without local changes

 * Making sure install instructions are up to date